RiverSongFox/go-yandex-translate/README.md

 [**Yandex Translate**](http://api.yandex.com/translate/) is an online API for machine translation service.
 It offers text translation features for over 30 languages.

-:warning: **Warning:** The asset is currently under development and may be unsuitable for production use.
+**Warning:** The asset is currently under development and may be unsuitable for production use.

 ### Installation
   - Use `go get github.com/yaruson/go-yandex-translate` to download the library